Morphology-Aware Graph Reinforcement Learning for Tensegrity Robot Locomotion: Methodology

 Tensegrity robots exhibit highly coupled dynamics due to their tension-based equilibrium: a local actuation propagates through the tension network and induces global structural deformation.
 To effectively capture this distributed behavior, we represent the 3-bar tensegrity robot as a directed graph that mirrors its physical topology.

-The constructed graph, denoted as $\mathcal{G} = \left( \mathcal{V}, \mathcal{E} \right)$, contains six vertices $\mathcal{V}$ and 24 directed edges $\mathcal{E}$.
+The constructed graph, denoted as $\mathcal{G} = \left( \mathcal{V}, \mathcal{E} \right)$, contains 6 vertices $\mathcal{V}$ and 24 directed edges $\mathcal{E}$.
 Each vertex represents a corresponding rod-endcap $V_i$, and each physical connection (rod or tendon) is modeled as a pair of directed edges $(E_{i,j}, E_{j,i})$, enabling bidirectional message passing between vertices.
-The resulting graph, therefore, consists of three types of edges:
+The resulting graph, therefore, consists of three types of edges: i) Rigid rods (6 directed edges); ii) Passive tendons (6 directed edges); iii) Active tendons (12 directed edges).